 This is certainly Discovery Guided Tours most selective and popular excursion, especially designed for those who would love to do an all-inclusive tour of some of the World famous venues in Rome such as the Colosseum, Pantheon, Trevi Fountain and the Vatican Museums, Sistine Chapel, and St. Peter’s Basilica.
 The full list is below.

 The tour is particularly engaging as you have your own Historical & Art guide qualified for these destinations, English-speaking of course, as well as your English speaking tour driver.

 MOST IMPORTANLY OUR GUIDES ARE INSPIRIED, PASSIONATE FOR THEIR SUBJECTS.
 THIS MAKES ALL THE DIFFERENCE TO YOUR TOUR DAY.

-Your English speaking driver/guide will welcome you at the cruise ship dock at 7:30am (suggested time).
+Your English speaking tour driver will welcome you at the cruise ship dock at 7:30am (suggested time).
 Once in Rome, our first stop will be up on the Gianicolo hill where you have the most spectacular view of Rome.
 You will drive by the refreshing fountain of the “Goddess of Roma” in the film THE GREAT BEAUTY – by Paolo Sorentino.

 After, you will be driven right into the historical centre where one of our expert English-speaking guides will meet you and introduce you to the city; accompany and guide you around; take you inside all the major highlights of ancient & renaissance Rome.

 The sights included in this tour are considered of the most important and popular IN ROME, THE ETERNAL CITY.
 The major points of interest that will be visited during this tour are:

 • Colosseum – The Colosseum is the amphitheater where ancient Rome flocked to watch the gladiators flight literally for their lives as well as other spectacles of great daring and skill.
 The construction of this massive structure that could seat 80,000 was started in 72 AD by Emperor Vespasian.